edoswald/CirruslyCommerce/readme.txt

 * **CSV Import/Export (Pro):** Bulk manage your financial data via CSV for external analysis.
 * **Countdown Timer (Pro):** Add urgency to your product pages.
 * **Discount Notices (Pro):** Show dynamic "You saved $X!" messages in the cart.
 * **Automated Discounts (Pro Plus):** Full integration with Google's "Automated Discounts" program.
-We validate Google's secure pricing tokens (JWT) to dynamically update the cart price to match the discounted ad price.
+We validate Google's secure pricing tokens (JWT) to dynamically update the cart price to match the discounted ad price, without the high starting costs of other plugins.
-* **Psychological Repricing (Pro Plus):** Automatically round calculated prices to .99, .50, or the nearest 5 to maximize click-through rate (CTR) and conversion.
+* **Psychological Repricing (Pro Plus):** Automatically round calculated prices to .99, .50, or the nearest $5 to maximize click-through rate (CTR) and conversion.

 == External Services ==